farhan-syah/myinvois-client/README.md

   issuerName,
   serialNumber,
   signedPropsId,
-  new Date(), // Signing time, defaults to now if omitted );
+  new Date() // Signing time, defaults to now if omitted );

 // const signedPropertiesBytes = new TextEncoder().encode(JSON.stringify(signedProperties));